grain-lang/grain/docs/contributor/operator_precedence.md

 # Grain's Operator Precedence

 This table shows which operators take precedence over other operators, and can be used as a reference when parsing.

+Grain also allows the definition of custom infix operators.
+Custom operators in Grain must be prefixed by one of the operators in the table below.
+Its precedence is defined by its prefix.

+In addition to these prefixes, the parser accepts the characters `$&*/+-=><^|!?%:.` for use in the names of custom operators.

+It should be noted that `/*` and `//` are disallowed as operators as they denote comments.

 | Precedence | Operator type | Associativity | Operators |
 |-|-|-|-|